cisagov/ScubaGear/Testing/Readme.md

 - [ ] Ensure all Non-Complaint configuration options for the affected policy are tested.
 - [ ] Ensure all Complaint configuration options for the affected policy are tested.
-- [ ] Ensure that any changes to HTML report output are tested.
+- [ ] Ensure all Not Applicable test cases for the affected policy are tested.
-- [ ] Validate that all new functional tests pass on CI for the branch before creating the PR
+- [ ] Validate that all new functional tests pass against the feature branch before creating the PR (developers can potentially use GitHub functional test actions to run against their branch).

 ### Adding new functional test - Example #1 ###